Felony Defender Training

 Attendees: The Felony Defender Training is open to public defenders and private attorneys who perform a significant amount of appointed work.
 The program is geared toward attorneys who are new to representing defendants charged with felonies in superior court.

-Hotel Information: A block of rooms are available at Hampton Inn & Suites Chapel Hill/Durham (6121 Farrington Rd Chapel Hill, NC) with a rate of $94.00 plus taxes and fees.
-The rate includes complimentary breakfast, parking and free internet.
-To reserve a room, book here or call the hotel directly at 919-403-8700 and mention the group code "FDT" or "Felony Defender Training."
-The registration deadline is Monday, January 23, 2023.
+Hotel Information: A block of rooms is available at Hampton Inn & Suites Chapel Hill/Durham (6121 Farrington Road, Chapel Hill, NC) with a rate of $109 plus taxes and fees.
+The rate includes complimentary breakfast, parking, and free Wi-F-.
+To reserve a room, book here or call the hotel directly at 919-403-8700 and mention group code "FDT" or "Felony Defender Training."
+The hotel reservation deadline is Tuesday, January 16, 2024.

 COVID Guidelines: UNC-Chapel Hill and the School of Government are required to follow the University’s Community Standards to help maintain a healthy and safe community.
 Masks are optional on the UNC-Chapel Hill campus (with exceptions in health care settings and Chapel Hill Transit).
 We will have masks available for anyone who prefers to wear one while in the building.